rockymiss/flipthebird/README.md

   - Game Choice Container:
     - Birds Button once clicked allows the user to play the bird images game.
     - Feathers Button once clicked allows the user to play the feather images game.
-    - Sound Button once clicked allows the user to play the bird sound game.
+    - Cartoon Button once clicked allows the user to play the cartoon images game.
   - Losing Container and winning Containers:
-    - Play Again Button once clicked allows the user to play the same button again.
+    - Play Again Button once clicked allows the user to play again by choosing a game.
-    - Choose Game Button once clicked allows the user to choose a different game.

 ### Structure Plane